alexanderpickston/ARCHER2/README.txt

-Software carpentry cource from ARCHER2.
+Software carpentry course from ARCHER2.